ItalyPaleAle/WithBlueInk/_posts/2016-05-12-automation-for-mariadb-galera-cluster-setup-part-2.md

 A few notes about using the generated Cloud Config file:

 1. The Cloud Config file generated is meant to be used with CoreOS 899+; it has not been tested with any other Linux distribution, and it's likely not to work.
 2. With these scripts, you can deploy up to 5 nodes in the cluster, and your nodes must be named `mariadb-node-0`, `mariadb-node-1`, etc, until `mariadb-node-4`.
 All VMs in the cluster must be able to connect to each other using those names, so you need to ensure that a naming resolution service exists in your infrastructure.
-Indeed, in the current version, the MariaDB configuration file has hardcoded the hostnames of the VMs; this design choice may change in the future, however.
+Indeed, in the current version, the MariaDB configuration file has hardcoded the hostnames of the VMs; however this design choice may change in the future.
 3. It's strongly advised to use an odd number of nodes to avoid the risk of "split-brain conditions" (please see the [official Galera documentation](http://galeracluster.com/documentation-webpages/weightedquorum.html)).
 4. The default password for the `root` user in the database is **`my-secret-pw`**; it's recommended to change it as soon as possible.